-6. Submit proof of publication to the Department of Elections.
-Within 10 days after the date of publication, the initiative proponent must submit to the Department of Elections proof of publication.
+- 6. Submit proof of publication to the Department of Elections.
+Within 10 days after the date of publication, the initiative proponent must submit to the Department of Elections proof of publication of both the Notice of Intent to Circulate an Initiative Petition and the City Attorney's title and summary.
 The proponent must submit a copy of the published material together with an affidavit made by a representative of the newspaper in which the material was published that certifies the fact of publication.
-(CAEC §§ 9206, 9256) If the proponent does not submit proof of publication within the ten-day period, the Department of Elections will not accept the petition for filing.
+(CAEC § 9206) If the proponent does not submit this proof of publication within the ten-day period, the Department of Elections will not accept the petition for filing. - B. How many signatures are required to qualify a proposed ordinance or declaration of policy for the San Francisco ballot?